joaoeduardogomes/game_prices_scrapper/README.md

 # game_prices_scrapper
- A project to check videogame prices
+ A project to monitor videogames prices.